Colophon

 Hopefully this website runs fast for you.
 I've taken a lot of care to make sure I don't waste your data, and I'm always trying to make it better.
 One of the biggest data-hogs are images.
 I make visuals so, unfortunately, I cannot avoid having a lot of images on the website but what I can do is have some restraint on what I serve you.
 Most of the images on this website are under ~30kb each (which might still be a lot).
 Each image, except those in the blog in some cases, is pre-processed to reduce the number of colors down to 5-6 and converted to webp or avif format.
 This cuts down their weight by around 70-80%, and results in a much faster experience.
 I use Squoosh app and the Svelte's image plugin to make this happen.

 For the live stats such as battery percentage, online status, and my Bangalore map, I have set up a handful of scripts on a server that return this information via APIs.
 The battery status (homepage top-right) comes from Owntracks on my phone (which is sent to a private server hosted on Racknerd).
-I also use Owntracks to generate tracks and then map-match them using a self-hosted Valhalla instance, finally appending them to a PMTiles file which is served here using MapLibre.
-The online status is a simple ‘heartbeat’ script which runs periodically on my laptop pinging my server to notify that the laptop is active; if it doesn’t receive a ping for a certain amount of time, it is assumed I am not working.
+I also use Owntracks to generate tracks and then map-match them using a self-hosted Valhalla instance, compile it into a static image with Python and export that image every week.
+The online status in the footer is a simple 'heartbeat' script which runs periodically on my laptop pinging my server to notify that the laptop is active; if it doesn't receive a ping for a certain amount of time, it is assumed I am not working.

 Word games tracking